These are some of the most popular and most interesting things to do in Santa Barbara.

 Santa Barbara Waterfront

 Santa Barbara's south-facing coastline and sheltered bay make for some outstanding coastal views.
 Among the things you'll find on the Santa Barbara waterfront are:

-Stearns Wharf: One of the most visible features of the waterfront, the oldest working West Coast pier once belonged to Hollywood legend Jimmy Cagney and his brothers.
+- Stearns Wharf: One of the most visible features of the waterfront, the oldest working West Coast pier once belonged to Hollywood legend Jimmy Cagney and his brothers.
 It is home to restaurants, ice cream stands, and a fish market.
-More details are at the Stearns Wharf website.

 Shopping is one of the things Santa Barbara visitors do most often, according to surveys done by the visitor's bureau.